 From smuggling to birding

 Unlike its neighbour, Minsmere was never a large town.
-In the Domesday Book it is recorded as having six households.
+The Domesday Book recorded it as having only six households.
 However, it had the crowning glory of an abbey founded in 1182 by Ranulf de Glanvill, Lord Chief Justice of King Henry II.

-Smuggling was rife along this stretch of coast and, in an attempt to stem the tide of goods evading customs duties, a coastguard station was manned in the mid 1800s.
+Smuggling was rife along this stretch of coast.
+A coastguard station was manned in the mid 1800s in an attempt to stem the tide of goods evading customs duties, a

 Isn’t it odd how the smuggler and highwayman usually end up as folk heroes!
 What is it about them?
 We think that it is the anti-establishment position they occupy – Robin Hood “power to the people” types.

 The marshland along the Minsmere river was drained around that time to allow for agricultural use.
-However, during the second world war it was recognised that the Minsmere Level – low lying land between the cliffs – could be targeted for invasion.
-And so, the marshes were flooded again, and military defences put in place.
+However, during the Second World War it was recognised that the Minsmere Level – low lying land between the cliffs – could be targeted for invasion.
+And so, the marshes were flooded again, with military defences put in place.